Why You Still Need Keywords

 The Evolution of Keywords & The Rise of Contextual Search

 Keywords may not be dead, but they have changed.
-In the early days of SEO, Google favored exact match keywords, and SEO writing meant littering your copy with those specific words and phrases.
+In the early days of SEO marketing, Google favored exact match keywords, and SEO writing meant littering your copy with those specific words and phrases.
 It was an ugly time where keyword stuffing reigned.

 Search engines also understand that people use different keywords and phrases to search for the same topic.
 This has given rise to what SEO geeks like us call semantic keywords, and Latent Semantic Indexing (or LSI keywords).
 These are fancy ways to say that Google is getting better at understanding natural human language.
 Google now looks at synonyms and phrases that are closely related to the user’s search, even if they don’t contain the same words.